db.env

 What else shard-stats flags

-Beyond the records-per-shard nags above, shard-stats also surfaces shard-load skew:
+Beyond the kf-fill nags above, shard-stats also surfaces shard-load skew:

 • max_records > 4 × min_records → hint: shard load is skewed — check key distribution.
 Usually means non-random keys — prefix-heavy keys like ord_0001, ord_0002 hash fine, but raw sequential integers cluster badly.
 Inspect the per-shard table in the output.